viciouslabs/stackbit-theme-azimuth/content/index.md

 ---
-title: Home
+title: Hola!
 sections:
   - section_id: hero
     type: section_hero
     image: images/hero.png
-    title: This Is A Big Hero Headline
+    title: We love discussing & creating softwares
     content: |-
-      Azimuth is the perfect theme for developers, designers and entrepreneurs who need a sleek, modern SaaS site.
+      Concentrate on your business and leave the development to us.
+Our process is transparent and flexible.
     actions:
       - label: Learn More
         url: "/features"